ogi62/video-project/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.0.

+This is a practice Angular project from freeCodeCamp.org This is a link : https://www.youtube.com/watch?v=LiOzTQAz13Q It is an amazing course from SLOBODAN GAJIC : https://www.youtube.com/channel/UCBu5ulO4d-d47lAVybpRTkw In this project he use http and angular material.
+And this is a link for API ... https://rapidapi.com/accujazz/api/rawg-video-games-database/details

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.